 - Tip your hardworking servers based on what the bill would have been before the discount.

 - Verify that you’re eligible for the offer.

 - Be sure the location you’re visiting is a participating location.
-Many of promotions include small print that says participating locations only.
+Many promotions include small print that says participating locations only.

 - Call ahead if you’re unsure about anything.

 Here are some questions to ask before visiting a store or making a purchase: